0xPolygonMiden/miden-vm/docs/src/design/chiplets/memory.md

 - `ctx` contains context ID.
 Values in this column must increase monotonically but there can be gaps between two consecutive values of up to $2^{32}$.
 Also, two consecutive values can be the same.
 - `word_addr` contains the memory address of the first element in the word.
 Values in this column must increase monotonically for a given context but there can be gaps between two consecutive values of up to $2^{32}$.
 Values in this column must be divisible by 4.
 Also, two consecutive values can be the same.
 - `idx0` and `idx1` are selector columns used to identify which element in the word is being accessed.
 Specifically, the index within the word is computed as `idx1 * 2 + idx0`.
-  - However, when `ew` is set to $1$ (indicating that a word is accessed), these columns are meaningless are set to $0$.
+  - However, when `ew` is set to $1$ (indicating that a word is accessed), these columns are meaningless and are set to $0$.
 - `clk` contains clock cycle at which the memory operation happened.
 Values in this column must increase monotonically for a given context and memory word but there can be gaps between two consecutive values of up to $2^{32}$.
 In AIR constraint description below, we refer to this column as $i$.
 - `v0, v1, v2, v3` columns contain field elements stored at a given context/word/clock cycle after the memory operation.
 - Columns `d0` and `d1` contain lower and upper $16$ bits of the delta between two consecutive context IDs, addresses, or clock cycles.
 Specifically:
-  - When the context changes, these columns contain $(ctx' - ctx)$.
+  - When the context changes within a frame, these columns contain $(ctx' - ctx)$ in the "next" row.
-  - When the context remains the same but the word address changes, these columns contain $(a' - a)$.
+  - When the context remains the same but the word address changes within a frame, these columns contain $(a' - a)$ in the "next" row.
-  - When both the context and the word address remain the same, these columns contain $(clk' - clk - 1)$.
+  - When both the context and the word address remain the same within a frame, these columns contain $(clk' - clk - 1)$ in the "next" row.
 - Column `t` contains the inverse of the delta between two consecutive context IDs, addresses, or clock cycles.
 Specifically:
-  - When the context changes, this column contains the inverse of $(ctx' - ctx)$.
+  - When the context changes within a frame, this column contains the inverse of $(ctx' - ctx)$ in the "next" row.
-  - When the context remains the same but the word address changes, this column contains the inverse of $(a' - a)$.
+  - When the context remains the same but the word address changes within a frame, this column contains the inverse of $(a' - a)$ in the "next" row.
-  - When both the context and the word address remain the same, this column contains the inverse of $(clk' - clk - 1)$.
+  - When both the context and the word address remain the same within a frame, this column contains the inverse of $(clk' - clk - 1)$ in the "next" row.
 - Column `f_scw` stands for "flag same context and word address", which is set to $1$ when the current and previous rows have the same context and word address, and $0$ otherwise.

 For every memory access operation (i.e., read or write a word or element), a new row is added to the memory table.
 If neither `ctx` nor `addr` have changed, the `v` columns are set to equal the values from the previous row (except for any element written to).
 If `ctx` or `addr` have changed, then the `v` columns are initialized to $0$ (except for any element written to).